 I had a hard time writing a title to capture what this article is about.
-When I write articles I try to answer a common question, but I’m writing this article because of an assumption that most people make without thinking of it.
+When I write articles I try to answer a common question, but I think that instead of asking a question most RC pilots make an assumption.
 It goes something like this: Everything exists on a scale from easy to hard, or goofy to cool, or beginner to expert.
 And you always have to move to the next step in difficulty, speed, size, or greater cool factor because if you don’t, you will surely become bored, and thus fail as a model airplane pilot.

 There are several of these categories.
 Flat bottom airfoils, gliders, trainers, nose wheels, and high wings are for babies and nerds.
 Symmetrical airfoils, low wings, military models, and tail wheels are for dynamic, exciting people who know how to have fun.
 You start at the bottom, and with each new plane you have to continue to move forward, or risk boredom.
 You can never go backwards because it isn’t any fun.

 I have noticed this kind of thinking many times in the decades that I have spent with RC airplanes, and it frequently appears in advice given to beginners.
 OK, you caught me.
 What I’m really doing is responding to what I think is bad advice given on internet forums to beginners.
 When a beginner selects a trainer he is usually advised by more than one person to skip the flat bottom basic trainer and get an advanced trainer that’s capable of some aerobatic maneuvers, because it will keep him from getting bored.